archastronaut/semsearch/README.md

 Can Rust run small AI embedding models (like all-MiniLM) fully offline, no cloud calls? **Yes** — but the tools differ a lot in reliability.

-## Bottom line

-**Use `fastembed-rs`.** It's the easiest and most reliable way to run embedding models locally in Rust — popular models work out of the box, no manual setup.

 ## The options

 | Tool | Ease of use | Catch |